darideveloper/blog-ai/posts/pre-rendering 2.md

 ---
 title: 'Two Forms of Pre-rendering 6'
 date: '2020-01-01'
 description: 'Next.js has two forms of pre-rendering: Static Generation and Server-side Rendering.
+The difference is in when it generates the HTML for a page.
+Next.js has two forms of pre-rendering: Static Generation and Server-side Rendering.
 The difference is in when it generates the HTML for a page.'
-image: '/images/static-vs-server.png'
+image: '/imgs/sample.webp'
 categories: ['Next.js', "frontend"]
 ---